lenon/lenon.dev/content/blog/python-code-linters-and-analyzers.md

 and at the end of this post, I share what I think makes sense for new Python projects.

-Let’s get started by remembering what PEP 8 is.
+Let's get started by remembering what PEP 8 is.

 ## PEP 8